-The globalization of commerce and the spread of technology through means such as the Internet have increased States' access to dual-use goods and technologies that are used in civilian applications but that also can be used for WMD purposes.
+The globalization of commerce and the spread of technology through means such as the Internet increases the access of more states to dual-use goods and technologies that are used in civilian applications but that also can be used for WMD purposes.
 The spread of nuclear energy creates concerns about diversion for other than the prescribed civilian purposes.
-It should be recognized, however, that nuclear power plants alone pose little proliferation threat.
-They can contribute to proliferation risks by providing cover for clandestine activities, however nuclear weapons cannot be produced without access to one of the two most sensitive areas of the nuclear fuel cycle: uranium enrichment and plutonium reprocessing.
+It should be recognized, however, that nuclear powers plants alone pose little proliferation threat.
+They can contribute to proliferation risks by providing cover for clandestine activities, however nuclear weapons cannot be produced without access to one of the two most sensitive areas of the nuclear fuel cycle uranium enrichment and plutonium reprocessing.

 Biological and chemical technology proliferation is also a serious threat.
 Dual-use technology is in extensive use in medical and industrial research labs throughout the world.
 Many harmful chemical and biological agents are developed for the sole purpose of developing antidotes or vaccines to protect against them.
-It is possible to misuse dual-use technology for a more nefarious purpose.
+It is possible for a large multinational organization, rogue state, nonstate actor, or supranational individual to misuse dual-use technology for a more nefarious purpose.
 The problems with radiological weapons are akin to that of chemical and biological weapons.
 Radiological components are used in a wide variety of technologies throughout the world, and misuse of such technology is a serious global threat.

 Another aspect of the proliferation of technology is through the diffusion of expertise or what has been described as the "know-how" proliferation threat.
 This was especially a concern in the 1990s after the Soviet Union dissolved in 1991 and tens of thousands of scientists, engineers, and technicians that comprised the backbone of the Soviets' unconventional weapons programs went from relative riches as an elite corps of patriots to highly skilled excess capacity residing in bloated weapons complexes throughout the region.
-Although most of these former Soviet workers have been absorbed in to the workforce, including through cooperative threat reduction programs, this worldwide excess capacity in WMD-related expertise continues to be a concern.
+Although most of these former Soviet workers have been absorbed in to the workforce, this worldwide excess capacity in WMD-related expertise continues to be a concern.
 Coupled with the large quantities of component materials available on the black market, the threat of this expertise being used by undesirable nonstate actors remains an important part of the proliferation threat.